surajair/docs/src/content/docs/start/what-is-chai-builder.md

 description: Chai Builder is a low code tool for building content driven websites.
 ---

-Chai Builder is a **React + Tailwind CSS** based visual builder for building content driven websites.
-It is a low code tool that allows you to build websites visually.
+Chai Builder is an React based open-source library that lets developers easily add a drag-and-drop page builder, perfect for creating marketing and landing pages.
 It easily integrates with any React based framework like Next.js, Gatsby, Astro etc.

-The core idea behind Chai Builder is to provide a visual interface for building websites for `Content-Creators`, `HTML Designers` and `Developers`.

 ## _Features_